wireseo/tp/docs/UserGuide.md

    * The first alphabet "T", "E" and "D" refers to `Todo`, `Event`, and `Deadline` respectively, and the number followed after the alphabet is the index of the `Task` you created with respect to all the `Tasks` you ever created.

+#### 6.1.4 Notes about truncation
+   * If the user input is too long, it is automatically truncated when displayed.
+   <br> e.g. if the user enters a `NAME` parameter that is 150 characters long, Jarvis will automatically truncate it to fit the given screen size.

 ### 6.2 Viewing help : `help`

 Shows a message explaining how to access the help page.